SethMMorton/natsort/CONTRIBUTING.md

 > - Make your change.
 > - Run the entire test suite again, confirming that all tests pass including the
     ones you just added.
-> - Send a GitHub Pull Request to the main repository's master branch.
+> - Send a GitHub Pull Request to the main repository's main branch.
     GitHub Pull Requests are the expected method of code collaboration on this project.

 > ### Documentation Contributions